huming2207/OOSDBoardGame/README.md

 OOSD Board Game, for Object Oriented Software Design (ISYS1083), Group G3.

+## IMPORTANT NOTICE FOR TEACHERS

-FOR TEACHERS: Please refer to PDF version of this document if you can't render markdown in your environment.
+ * Please refer to PDF version of this document if you can't render markdown in your environment.
 Thanks.
+ * **The following Design Principle sections in this README document are just a for another reference, as it was written for a draft by Ming Hu for other group members without extra checking.
+If there is any conflicts against with the Design Principle section in the report, please refer to the report instead, not this README.**

+## Author (Assignment 1 branch)

+Code written and debugged by Ming Hu (s3554025), partially reviewed by other group members, which are:

+- Xuan Gia Khanh Nguyen (s3636905)
+- Yixiong Shen (s3700889)
+- Nguyen Tuan Manh (s3574923)

 ## Build environment